Wayfarer-Labs/owl-control/README.md

 > - You must be 18 years old, or older.
 > - You must play a game on [the games list](./GAMES.md)
 > - You must only play PvE or Co-op PvE (ie: gameplay against in-game, non-human opponents).
 We do not allow PvP recordings.
+> - You must upload least 20 hours of footage.
 > - You must record active and human play.
 No camping, bots, idling, etc.
 > - You must use [Wise](https://wise.com/) ($10 an hour) or [Fiverr](https://www.fiverr.com/) ($5 an hour).
 We do not use other payment providers.
 If you need help setting up ask [our Discord community](https://discord.gg/ZgCWTGYf4E).
+>

 ## Troubleshooting